atabzo/atabzo/README.md

 - Building @atabzo
 - Working on my tech-stack in the traditional way.
 (I'll hop right onto this after my exams)
 - Strengthening my problem-solving skills
-- Preparing myself to go full throttle in college
+- Preparing myself for the college (I wonder if I'll survive this)

 ---